 If you’ve already used Sketchy during M1/M2 (we certainly hope so!), then we suggest adding Sketchy to your dedicated study block, but using accelerated speed (1.5x or even 2x) as your lecture timing setting.

 Then, instead of rewatching the lessons, use that time first to quiz yourself on the review card for that lesson.
 Then take a short quiz to test your knowledge, and rewatch the lesson only if you’re still not sure you’ve mastered the concept.
 This kind of reinforcement just prior to Step 1 is a great way to make sure you’re ready for anything!

 When in rotations, we highly recommend you make study blocks in Cram Fighter for each rotation as you go.
 Add the relevant Sketchy Clinical subjects to each study block – that way they’ll be spaced out perfectly for the duration of your associated rotation.

 For a pro tip, try to work in watching most of the lessons in the first ⅔ of your rotation.
 Again, you can create a unique study block for Sketchy to do this most efficiently in Cram Fighter.
 This way you can spend that final lap of your rotation reviewing with review cards.

 Just remember, it can be tough to fit in shelf studying during the height of a high stress rotation, so you’ll want to plan for only a few assignments on most working days.
 Use the “workload” tools in Cram Fighter to make sure that you’re not overcommitting yourself!

 Using Sketchy During Step 2 Studies

 For most students there’s no such thing as dedicated Step 2 study (we wish!) – meaning we’re talking about a very short ramp up!
-If you haven’t used Sketchy Clinical at all at this point, pick and choose the subjects you want to have in your Cram Fighter study plan.
+If you are one of the medical students who haven’t used Sketchy Clinical at all at this point, pick and choose the subjects you want to have in your Cram Fighter study plan.

 About the Author